taylortabb/IOT-Bubble-Maker/readme.md

 ![Bubblemaker and bubbles cover photo](https://github.com/taylortabb/IOT-Bubble-Maker/raw/master/docs/wall.jpg)

 Making an Internet of Things Bubble Maker is a surefire way to make any space more exciting.
 For most, following these instructions shouldn't take more than an afternoon.
-[Here](https://imgur.com/a/gs9m4LL) is what it all looks like.
+[Here](https://imgur.com/a/gs9m4LL) are some more photos/videos of what it all looks like.

 ### Overview